Phanisirisha-46/LinkVerse/README.md

 # Sample College Landing Page

 This is a sample **responsive landing page** for a college.
 The design focuses on user engagement and provides key sections such as Placements, Contact, and more.
 Built using **HTML**, **CSS**, and **Bootstrap**, this project ensures compatibility across various devices.
+Took the example of college - VVIT.

 ---